seedstack/website/content/docs/business/manual/factories.md

 }
 ```

-{{% callout info %}}
-After the method has returned, an interceptor will apply the chosen identity strategy on the returned object.
-{{% /callout %}}

 As an alternative you can apply the identity generation strategy programmatically by injecting the {{< java "org.seedstack.business.domain.IdentityService" >}}:

 ```java